charmoniumQ/PROBE/docs/benchmark_suite/README.md

 -->

 - *We develop a predictive performance model for each provenance collector*:
-  We use linear models for predicting the overhead of an application in particular provenance collector based on the application's performance characteristics (e.g., number of file syscalls per second).
+  We use linear models for predicting the overhead of an application in a provenance collector based on the application's performance characteristics (e.g., number of file syscalls per second).
   These models can estimate hidden latencies in the system without directly observing them.

 The remainder of the paper is structured as follows.